Zontafor/sig-analysis-and-sys-modeling/README.md

 # USC Branch (`sig-analysis-and-sys-modeling/`)

-This branch contains my own independently written algorithms, case studies, code files, homework solutions, lecture notes, mathematical proofs, and project reports for courses I have taken at the USC Viterbi School of Engineering.
+This branch contains my own independently written algorithms, case studies, code files, exam solutions, homework solutions, lecture notes, mathematical proofs, and project reports for courses I have taken at the USC Viterbi School of Engineering.

 All material in this branch is included solely for personal record-keeping, professional portfolio documentation, and reproducibility of my own work.